wmde/wikibase-release-pipeline/tools/README.md

 # Wikibase Suite tools

 This directory contains the host-side scripts and development documentation for the Wikibase Suite installation and operations tools.
-The root [install](../install) command invokes these scripts.
+The downloaded [install](../install) bootstrap and the checkout-local [wbs](../wbs) command invoke these scripts.
 The containerized application source and image definition are maintained under [`development/images/wbs-tools`](../development/images/wbs-tools).

 For normal installation instructions, start with [Install Wikibase Suite](../docs/install.md).